 At Gladstein Law Firm, we want you to know that it is simply against federal law for your senior loved one to be malnourished and underfed while under the care of a nursing home.
 Specifically, the Nursing Home Reform Act of 1987 requires that senior care centers meet the nutritional needs of all of their residents.

-If your elder loved one has been harmed by malnourishment in a nursing facility environment, you should speak to a Kentucky nursing home negligence attorney today about a possible claim.
+If your elder loved one has been harmed by malnourishment in a nursing facility environment, you should speak to a nursing home malnutrition claims attorney in Kentucky today about a possible claim.
 Call (800) 991-0474 to schedule a free, private consultation today.